Safe-DEED/PSI/README.md

 ## Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825225.

 This project uses several other projects as building blocks.
 In particular, this project is largely based on a PSI protocol for [Mobile Private Contact Discovery](https://contact-discovery.github.io/), which itself uses the following resources:

 * The OT code is based on the public domain library [libOTe](https://github.com/osu-crypto/libOTe) by Peter Rindal.